jinsnow948/jinsnow948/README.md

 - 👋 Hi, I’m @jinsnow948
-- 👀 Running 3km in 10 min.
-Lifting more than 400 kg in the 3 big workout.
-I'll do it.
-- 🌱 I'm going to be the cutest boy's daddy soon
+- 👀 I'm going to be a good daddy, a good husband, and make a lot of money!
-- 💞️ Good luck!!!!
 - 📫 jinsnow948@kakao.com

 <!---